Károly Szabó: Budapest 1944–1945

 Between 1944 and 1945 Károly Szabó was one of the typewriter mechanics of the Swedish Embassy.
 Dr. Otto Fleischmann, a Doctor of Medicine and psychologist, employee of the Swedish Embassy, motivated Károly Szabó to play an active role in the rescue actions of Raoul Wallenberg.
 Pál Szalai supported his friend with important personal documents, signed by the German command in the Battle of Budapest.
 Karoly Szabó's intuitive purchase decision for a leather coat was another key factor.
 Black leather trench coat, was a means of inspiring fear and respect, and the subsequent Hollywood image of the black-clad, trench-coated Gestapo officer has entered popular culture.
 In Budapest's Jewish community he was known as "the mysterious man in the leather coat".

-Károly Szabó attracted exceptional attention on December 24, 1944 as Hungarian Arrow Cross Party members occupied the Embassy building on Gyopár street.
+Károly Szabó attracted exceptional attention on December 24, 1944, as Hungarian Arrow Cross Party members occupied the Embassy building on Gyopár street.
 He rescued 36 kidnapped employees from the Budapest ghetto.
 This action attracted Raoul Wallenberg's interest.
 He agreed to meet Szabó's influential friend, Pál Szalai, a high-ranking member of the police force.
 The meeting took place in the night of December 26.
 This meeting was preparation to save the Budapest ghetto in January 1945.
-Pál Szalai was honored as Righteous among the Nations 04.7.2009.
+Pál Szalai was honored as Righteous among the Nations April 7, 2009.

-The last meeting between Wallenberg and Szalai, together with Dr. Ottó Fleischmann and Károly Szabó, was on the evening of January 12, 1945 at the Gyopár street Swedish Embassy at Wallenberg's "last supper" invitation.
-The next day — on January 13 — Wallenberg contacted the Russians to secure food and supplies for the people under his protection.
+The last meeting between Wallenberg and Szalai, together with Dr. Otto Fleischmann and Károly Szabó, was on the evening of January 12, 1945, at the Gyopár street Swedish Embassy at Wallenberg's "last supper" invitation.
+The next day – on January 13 – Wallenberg contacted the Russians to secure food and supplies for the people under his protection.
 He was detained by the Soviet forces on January 17, 1945.

 Prevented crime in January 1945

 During World War II Lars Ernster and Jacob Steiner lived in the office of the Swedish Embassy in Budapest, Üllői Street 2-4.
-In the night of January 8, 1945 all inhabitants were dragged away to near the Danube banks by an Arrow Cross party execution brigade.
+In the night of January 8, 1945, all inhabitants were dragged away to near the Danube banks by an Arrow Cross party execution brigade.
 At midnight, 20 policemen with drawn bayonets broke into the Arrow Cross (Nyilas) house and rescued everyone.
 Ernster and Steiner were among the rescued.
 Ernster fled to Sweden, where later he was member of the Board of Nobel Foundation (1977–88), and Steiner fled to Israel, where he is now a professor at the Hebrew University of Jerusalem.

 Information from Jacob Steiner after he has read this page: on December 25, 1944, Steiner's father was shot dead by Arrow Cross militiamen, falling into the Danube as a result.
 His father had been an officer in World War I and spent 4 years as a prisoner of war in Russia.